-- Allow free access to water at all times, as he will continue to have excessive thirst until we have him well-regulated - Store the insulin in the refrigerator, and protect from light. - Mix the insulin gently by rolling between hands, and inverting repeatedly, for 30 seconds. - Administer at a 45 degree angle - Remember, it is more dangerous to have LOW blood sugar, than to have high blood sugar.
-If he is acting ill, and you KNOW he hasn't eaten at all over a 12 hour period, SKIP that insulin dose.
-If he doesn't eat prior to him next scheduled insulin injection, skip that as well, and bring him in right away.
+- Store the insulin in the refrigerator, and protect from light. - Mix the insulin gently by rolling between hands, and inverting repeatedly, for 30 seconds. - Administer at a 45 degree angle with cats it is easy to poke "through and through" the skin, and accidentally inject onto the skin. - Remember, it is more dangerous to have LOW blood sugar, than to have high blood sugar.
+If he/she is acting ill, and you KNOW he/she hasn't eaten at all over a 12 hour period, SKIP that insulin dose.
+If he/she doesn't eat prior to his/her next scheduled insulin injection, skip that as well, and bring him/her in right away.
 Review attached information for signs of LOW blood sugar (confusion, staggering, collapse, seizure).
-(Depending on how he responds, we may make changes later, and administer a partial dose if he doesn't eat, but for now, follow these instructions.)
+(Depending on how he/she responds, we may make changes later, and administer a partial dose if he/she doesn't eat, but for now, follow these instructions.)